-If you are at the place of wanting to bring a general manager into your business, spending time and energy to find the right person is vitally important.
-In a way, someone who is a general manager becomes your partner in the business.
+If you are at the place of wanting to bring a general manager into your business, spending the time and energy to find the right person is critical.
+We can’t stress this enough – invest your time and energy to find the right fit for you and your dealership.
 So, where do you look for a GM?

 First, look inside your dealership.
 Do you have a manager on your team that your employees like and trust and already understands the business?
 This is a great first place to start.
 In most cases, it will be easier to replace a departmental manager than to find a GM.
 Another place to look is any retail location that is going through a transition.
 Recently, there was a big box store that shut down over 100 of their locations and each location had over 150 people.
 I can guarantee you that every location had a General Manager who was in need of a new job.

-Always been on the lookout for the right people for your business.
-Keep your radar up, even when you don’t think you need someone.
-It’s important to keep a list of potential managers you would love to have on your team, so when the need arises you have a place to start.
+Always be on the lookout for the right people for your business.
+Always look for and identify prospective managers, even when you don’t think you need someone.
+It’s important to keep a list of and develop relationships with potential managers you would love to have on your team so that when the need arises you have a place to start.

 - Management Basics: Delegation - April 20, 2018